What type of content do you primarily create?

 - Highlighting excerpts within the transcript to turn into clips

-5. Draft your case study article
+5. Draft your multimedia case study content

 - TL;DR. Hook readers with a summary of success metrics and/or a compelling quote upfront.